5. Teaching Prepositions of Place : The Dead Fish Mystery

 This is my sofa.
 I bought it fifteen years ago.
 The teacher indicates old food stains, dust, etc., on the couch.

-So, how can you describe my sofa?
-It’s dirty.
-It’s old.
+How would you describe my sofa?
+It’s dirty / It’s old.

 There’s a dirty old sofa between the armchair and the flower.